NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The property is defined by a TXT record in the sub-node labelled `group`.

 The producer MAY assign a `group` property to all, some, or none of the member zones within a catalog zone.
-The producer MAY assign morte than one `group` property to one member zone.
+The producer MAY assign more than one `group` property to one member zone.
 This will make it possible to transfer group information for different consumer operators in a single catalog zone.
 Consumer operators SHOULD namespace their group properties to limit risk of clashes.

 The consumer MUST ignore `group` properties it does not understand.